Designing a Learning "Sprints" Schedule for Rapid Skill Upgrading

 Phase Action Item Success Metric

-Review Get feedback from a mentor or AI.
-Identified 3 specific areas for improvement.
+Review Get mentor or AI feedback.
+3 areas for improvement.

 Common Pitfalls